Curriculum Maps for Elementary General Music

 One of the core principles we use in a spiraled curriculum is the idea of moving from the known to the unknown.

-Musical knowledge and understandings are predicated on older information and experiences.
+Musical knowledge and understanding are predicated on older information and experiences.

 As we move from what Pestalozzi described as “from the simple to the complex,” we can help students process through and link old (known) musical patterns and vocabulary to new (unknown) musical experiences.
 Students can consider the aural qualities of new musical material (tonality, duration, intervals, patterns, etc.) by comparing it to the musical qualities they already know.